Topics Map > Interactive Lectures

 Workflow

-The following workflow is meant as guidance for how you can facilitate a Think/Pair/Share learning activity within a large lecture room.
+The following workflow is meant to guide how to facilitate a Think/Pair/Share learning activity within a large lecture room.

 Pre-Class

-- Decide how you are going to present the question (e.g., verbally, worksheet, presentation slide, or whiteboard) and how or if students will report the results to the whole class.
+• Decide how you will present the question (e.g., verbally, on a worksheet, presentation slide, or whiteboard) and how or if students will report the results to the whole class.

 In-Class

-- Share the intended purpose of this activity and the amount of time they will have to complete it.
-Remind students that this activity is ungraded, but should help them apply concepts covered through the lecture.
+• Share this activity's intended purpose and the time they will have to complete it.
+Remind students that this activity is ungraded but should help them apply concepts covered in the lecture.

-- Gives students time to think and often write about the question and devise individual responses.
+• Give students time to think, write about the question, and devise individual responses.

 Post-Class

-- The teaching assistant reviews the outcomes of the activity and posts a response in Canvas or shares results at the next class session.
+• The teaching assistant reviews the outcomes of the activity and posts a response in Canvas or shares the results at the next class session.

 Accessibility and Room Considerations